Change Management and Request Tracking

 Test Your Knowledge

-A critical firewall rule must be added immediately to contain an active threat.
-What type of change is this most likely to be?
+A critical firewall rule must be added immediately to contain an actively exploited inbound path.
+Which change type does this best describe?

 A